SM Mall of Asia Arena: Religious events

 The SM Mall of Asia Arena served as the main venue for the Encounter with the Families event, led by Pope Francis during his papal visit to the Philippines on January 16, 2015.
 The event was a dialogue between Pope Francis and an audience of families.
 The arena also hosted Bo Sanchez's Kerygma Conference (now Feast Conference) in 2012 and annually from 2014 to 2019.

 The arena also hosted several events of various churches, including Victory Christian Fellowship.
 In 2019, the Jesus Global Youth Day was also held at the arena.
-In September 2022, Australian Christian worship band Planetshakers performed at the arena in their first event in the Philippines since January 2020.
+After years of performing at the Smart Araneta Coliseum in the 2010s, Australian Christian worship band Planetshakers started performing at the arena during the 2020s whenever they embark on tours in the Philippines, having performed at the arena thrice following their recent tour in July 2025.

 On December 9, 2016, Ang Dating Daan celebrated its 36th broadcast anniversary at the arena with a Special Worldwide Bible Exposition.

+On November 2019, the arena served as the main venue (for the 'Love Never Fails'!
+International Convention of Jehovah's Witnesses in which around 20,000 delegates from different countries attended the event.